Q: What is the warranty on Verigo reusable Pods?

 A: A Ping is a small information packet emitted from your Pod.
 It is the basic building block of communication in the Bluetooth platform and contains the current status of your Pod.

-Pings are sent when the “Auto Sync” feature is turned ON in the mobile app.
+Pings are sent when the “Real-Time Ping” feature is turned ON in the mobile app.
 You can toggle “Auto Sync” ON or OFF in the “Settings” screen of the iOS app.
 You can also customize the time interval at which your mobile device sends Pings.

 In order to receive Pings from your Pod, you must have your device awake and open to the “Nearby” screen.